tanjaq/test-driven-development/README.md

 **Username**

 - Username can be 6-30 characters long.
-- Username can contain letters, numbers, and periods.
+- Username can only contain letters, numbers, and periods.

 **Password**